-- Implementing the Global Harmonizing System helps ensure quality and consistency in the classification and labeling of all chemicals.
-This in turn improves an employee's ability to quickly understand critical safety information. - Created by the international community and adopted by the United Nations, the Global Harmonizing System provides a single set of harmonized criteria for classifying chemicals and mixtures according to their health, physical and environmental hazards. - The Global Harmonizing System improves WHMIS by specifying communication elements, such as signal words, pictograms and precautionary statements, which are used on container labels or Safety Data Sheets.
+- OSHA's Hazard Communication Standard was first enacted in 1983; however, recent changes have brought the regulation more in line with international standards with the implementation of the Global Harmonizing System, or GHS for short. - Implementing the Global Harmonizing System helps ensure improved quality and consistency in the classification and labeling of all chemicals.
+This in turn improves an employee's ability to quickly understand critical safety information. - Created by the international community and adopted by the United Nations, the Global Harmonizing System provides a single set of harmonized criteria for classifying chemicals and mixtures according to their health, physical and environmental hazards. - The Global Harmonizing System improves hazard communication by specifying communication elements, such as signal words, pictograms and precautionary statements, which are used on container labels or Safety Data Sheets.